gvwilson/sensibleadventures/misc/bear-02.md

 tell her daughter and her son-in-law about the cottage?
 The roof was gone, and the chicken coop, and the whole *barn*, and---

-"His Majesty will pay to have it all rebuilt," the prince told her soothingly.
+"The king will pay to have it all rebuilt," the prince told her soothingly.
 "But right now, my men will see you safely into Apple Bridge.
 You can stay there until we find out who's behind this."

 The old woman nodded, fighting tears.
 The prince turned back to Noxy.
 "You would be welcome in Apple Bridge as well, of course.
 You